NUKnightLab/juxtapose/README.md

 ####Javascript Implementation
-The `imageSlider` class takes three arguments.
+The `ImageSlider` class takes three arguments.
 First, is the string of the ID of the element you want to turn into a slider.
 Second is an array of two objects.
 Each object *must* have `src` defined and can optionally define a `label` and a `credit`.
 The third argument lets you set additional options for the image slider.

     <div id="klba-slider"></div>
     <script>
-    slider = new imageSlider('klba-slider',
+    slider = new ImageSlider('klba-slider',
         [
             {
                 src: 'http://firstimage.jpg',